pascal-parent/esphome/Kitchen Display/README.md

 - GY-302/BH1750 Light Sensor, is there enough light to start cooking?
 No?
 Switch them on!
 This would require a smart switch (HA Implementation coming soon).
 - LD2410C MMwave Sensor for presence detection.
 - MQ2 Gas/Smoke Sensor, in case something starts burning.

+Additional optional sensor devices:
+- An ESP with an MQ-6 sensor to house with the bottle for LPG leaks
+- A Gas Eye Pro / Mopeka Pro Check for the gas bottle capacity

 ## Assembly Diagram